respeaker/seeed-voicecard/README.md

 arecord -Dac108 -f S32_LE -r 16000 -c 8 a.wav
 #Take care of that the captured mic audio is on the first 6 channels

-#It will play sound file a.wav on AC101
+#It will play a mono channel sound file mono_to_play.wav
-aplay -D ac101 a.wav
+#The file to play must be mono channel or else the speaker output nothing.
-#Do not use -D plughw:1,0 directly except your wave file is single channel only.
+aplay -D plughw:1,0 mono_to_play.wav

 #Doing capture && playback the same time
 arecord -D hw:1,0 -f S32_LE -r 16000 -c 8 to_be_record.wav &